Antim: The Final Truth: Plot

 Rahulya is now the gangster of the town and everyone fears him.
 One night, a pre-teenager Siddharth aka Sidhu comes to meet Rahulya for help and Rahulya adopts him as his brother.
 Meanwhile, Rajveer takes pity on Rahulya's family and constantly warns Rahulya of grave consequences on taking law in his hands, but to no avail.
 Rajveer now decides to leave the fate of the gangsters to themselves knowing that only one would be left behind upon killing each others's gang.
 He further intensifies the inter-gang rivalry by killing members of both the gang members without each others's knowledge.
 Rahulya, though a rich man feels lonely.
 As he goes to the market place, Dattaram despises him.
 Manda's father Satya too shouts at Rahulya that he would never marry off his daughter to him.
 Enraged, Rahulya hits him.
 Manda then hits Rahulya and breaks up with him.
 Rahulya becomes even more dreaded gangster: he starts extortions, captures many peoples's lands and turns his eyes on Dattaram's land and gets his vengeance by killing Shinde.
 An elated Rahulya shares the news to Dattaram, but isn't happy as usual because of Rahulya's coercive methods.
 During one of the land settlements, he comes across a happy family where the father is proud of his sons's achievements.
 After hearing this, Rahulya now has a change of heart.

 As he returns to the marketplace, he meets Dattaram and asks him to come with him and that he would join politics.
 Dattaram lashes out that he had many chances to mend his ways but he didn't.
 As Rahulya is about to leave, The local MLA is informed of Rahulya joining politics and tips Pitya and Daya to murder Rahulya.
-On the day of Vinayaka Chaturthi, Rajveer encounter-kills the MLA and the duo end up chasing Rahulya on Pune roads to murder him.
+On the day of Ganesh Chaturthi, Rajveer encounter-kills the MLA and the duo end up chasing Rahulya on Pune roads to murder him.
 Rahulya quickly phones Sidhu about the happenings and asks him to inform everyone.
 Sidhu and Rahulya reach the market.
 Meanwhile, Dattaram also calls and informs Rajveer of the happenings and arrives at the market place.
 Rahulya now comes out of hiding and both of them confront the Daya-Pitya duo.
 As the duo are captured, Rahulya surrenders himself to the police.
 Sidhu takes out his gun and shoots Rahulya, killing him.
 He reveals that he is masterji's grandson and promised to avenge his death to his dying mother by murdering Rahulya in the marketplace.
 Rajveer then encounters and kills Pitya-Daya.
 As Rahulya's dead body is about to be cremated, everybody weeps and Dattaram frantically laughs as he is reminded of Rahulya's words to smile at least once.
 As Rajveer leaves, he thinks that Rahulya needed only 6 feet of land despite owning 300 acres.